-I felt so sick from the general but I was too scared to be sick as my jaws were broken I didn’t want to damage them any more than what they were, so I breathed through it.
+I felt so sick from the general but I was too scared to be sick because both my jaws were broken and I didn’t want to damage them any more than what they were, so I breathed through it.
 I managed to drink through a straw straight away but my throat was so sore from the breathing tube it made me not want to.

-I didn’t see my swollen face until I was on the ward later on that day but my god I could feel how heavy my head was.
+I didn’t see my swollen face until I was on the ward later that day but my god I could feel how heavy my head was.
 Fortunately, because of the anaesthetic, I didn’t feel any pain, just the weight of my face.

 When David got to the hospital I remember asking him if he had taken any photos of me just after surgery and I was so happy when he said he had ( the above photos) I would have been so gutted if he hadn’t.

-I managed to eat an ice cream and some jelly and drink a cup of Tea and some soup on day 1
+On day one, I managed to eat some ice cream, jelly, soup and drink a cup of tea.

 Day 3 ( Peak of the swelling )